 The required know-how of the supplier

-In order to be able to provide the optimal rebuild solution, the supplier needs to know the customer’s processes inside out, as well as the existing system in the mill.
+In order to be able to provide the optimal rebuild solution, the supplier needs to know both the customer’s processes inside out and the existing system in the mill.
 They need to know and understand how the machinery meets production requirements.

-Thanks to their long history and in-depth expertise in the paper industry, our specialists at Pesmel have the capability to see the big picture at a mill and make the most suitable suggestions and plans.
+Thanks to their long history and in-depth expertise in the paper industry, our specialists at Pesmel can see the big picture at a mill and make the most suitable suggestions and plans.
 Usually, the customers know what the outcome needs to be, and when Pesmel’s specialists are used to evaluate the requirements, the best solution will be defined in co-operation with the customer.

 A rebuild case

 Pesmel carried out a rebuild project for a paper mill in 2016.
 The old kraft wrapping machine dated from 1986 and was partly manually operated.
-Pesmel’s specialists evaluated the amount of modification needs to meet the new production, and together with the customer ended up with a solution where a completely new wrapping line was built.
-When compared to a major rebuild of the existing wrapline, this was a more efficient solution with regard to the mill’s internal logistics and total costs.
+Pesmel’s specialists evaluated the amount of modifications that were needed to meet the new production, and together with the customer, found a solution where a completely new wrapping line was built.
+When compared to a major rebuild of the existing wrapping line, this was a more efficient solution with regard to the mill’s internal logistics and total costs.
 The rebuild improved production efficiency in all aspects releasing one operator to take up other duties.